 This guide describes how to install and enable the ServiceNow Cloud Observability Data Source.
 It also shows how to use the data source to access Cloud Observability from Grafana and investigate issues.

-You’ll need the following to enable and use the plugin:
+You need the following to enable and use the plugin:

-A Grafana account (version 7.2.2 and greater)
+A Grafana account (version 7 and greater).

 The plugin only supports graph and time series charts.

-Metric data reporting to Lightstep Observability.
+Telemetry data reporting to Cloud Observability.

-1 grafana-cli plugins install lightstep-metrics-datasource
+1 grafana-cli plugins install servicenow-cloudobservability-datasource

-Download the zip file from GitHub.
+Download the zip file for the plugin.

+After you install the plugin, follow these steps.
 Steps may vary slightly depending on your version of Grafana.